 There will be four assignments and a final examination.
 Students are required to submit assignments via the Online Learning Environment (OLE).

 This course is supported by the Online Learning Environment (OLE).
 You can find the latest course information from the OLE.
 Through the OLE, you can communicate electronically with your tutor and the Course Coordinator as well as other students.
 To access the OLE, students will need to have access to the Internet.
 The use of the OLE is required for the study of this course.

 Students will need access to a personal computer with an Internet connection.

 Students will need access to a computer running Microsoft Windows XP (English) or newer with Microsoft Word and Internet Explorer.

 Englander, I (2014) The Architecture of Computer Hardware, Systems Software and Networking: An Information Technology Approach, 5th edn, New York: John Wiley and Sons.

 Students with disabilities or special educational needs

-The audio and visual components of this course may cause difficulties for students with hearing or vision impairments.
-You are encouraged to seek advice from the Course Coordinator before enrolling in this course.
+The audio and visual components of this course may cause difficulties for students with impaired hearing or vision.
+You should seek advice from the Course Coordinator before enrolling on the course.